17 Stunning Lake Waikaremoana Walks

 10. Lake Waikareiti (2 hours return)

-To experience the tranquility and beauty of Lake Waikareiti is a must-do of the Lake Waikaremoana walks.
+To experience the tranquillity and beauty of Lake Waikareiti is a must-do of the Lake Waikaremoana walks.
 There is shelter at the top of the track at the lake’s edge along with stunning views.
 You’re likely to hear and spot many native New Zealand bird species too.

 Location: Start just over the Aniwaniwa Stream Road Bridge.